 The Limitation Act 2010 and the Building Act 2004 together provide contractors with a defence to civil proceedings if too much time has passed between a claim arising and the claim being brought.

-The general rule in New Zealand is that, where there are multiple parties who have caused the same loss, each can be liable for the whole of the loss.
+Where there are multiple parties who have caused the same loss, the general rule in New Zealand is thateach party can be liable for the whole of the loss.
 The owner does not have to apportion that loss among the wrongdoers, unless the contract provides otherwise.

 If the contractor does not complete the works within the applicable period, then the owner could be entitled to damages for losses caused by that delay.
 Delay-liquidated damages are commonly specified in the contract, and these liquidated damages are enforceable to the extent that they do not amount to a penalty.
-The law regarding penalties is evolving, but recent cases indicate that the New Zealand test is whether the liquidated damages are “out of all proportion” to a party's legitimate interests, which is a high bar.
+The New Zealand test is whether the liquidated damages are “out of all proportion” to a party's legitimate interests, which is a high bar.

 It is very common for owners to require some form of security from contractors, such as bonds, retentions and guarantees.